-Intravascular papillary endothelial hyperplasias, also known as Masson tumors, are rare non-neoplastic vascular proliferations.
+Intravascular papillary endothelial hyperplasias, also known as Masson tumors, are rare non-neoplastic vascular proliferation.

 Patients usually present with an enlarging soft tissue mass 1.

 The lesion is a reactive process characterized by endothelial cell proliferation in the setting of venous stasis commonly associated with thrombosis.
-The pure form consists of organized thrombus limited to the vascular lumen.
-The mixed form arises in the setting of a preexisting vascular lesion such as hemangioma.
+The pure form consists of an organized thrombus limited to the vascular lumen.
+The mixed form arises in the setting of a pre-existing vascular lesion such as hemangioma.

 Lesions are most commonly located in subcutaneous soft tissues and associated with a visible origin vessel.
 They are usually small (<2 cm), well-defined, round or oval, and heterogeneous in signal 1-6.

 - T1: iso- to slightly hyperintense, with nodular foci of high signal intensity